 This tailor-made, twin centre itinerary combines two of Bosnia-Herzegovina’s most appealing yet most diverse cities - Bosnia’s cosmopolitan capital Sarajevo and Herzegovina’s Ottoman gem, Mostar.
-Travel between the two by local bus, with tickets delivered directly to your hotel, enjoying free time in each city to explore at your own pace.
+Travel between the two by private car, enjoying free time in each city to explore at your own pace.

 Since the tragic war years, Sarajevo has undergone a major facelift, with pedestrianised city centre walkways, rejuvenated Austro- Hungarian facades and teeming cafés buzzing day and night.
 For a spectacular panoramic view, perhaps begin at Jajce Castle which watches over the old town below.
 Wander down the capital’s backstreets into Bascarsija, Sarajevo’s Turkish quarter and discover an oriental mix of coffee shops, mosques, madrasahs and caravanserais, or stroll along charming Ferhadija to the eternal flame which burns in memory of the many who lost their lives during the conflict.

 Fly to Sarajevo and check in to the hotel for two nights.
 Perhaps head out to soak up the lively evening atmosphere at the cafés and bars of the old town or jazz clubs of the city centre.

 Explore Bosnia’s historic capital at leisure.
 Perhaps visit the oriental Bascarsija area and stop for Turkish coffee at Halvat cafe or Morica Han.
 Discover the ruins of the medieval town at Jajce Castle, shop for handmade copper dishes on Kazandziluk Street, visit beautiful Gazi Husrev Begova Mosque or why not try the local beer at Pivnica - the old Sarajevska brewery.
 (B)